Bounty cake — coconut chocolate sponge

 9. Step 9:

-You should get a smooth airy chocolate dough.
+You should end up with a smooth, airy chocolate batter.

 10. Step 10: